 Starting with Windows Vista, the built-in Windows Disk Defragmenter has been much improved upon, and more so in Windows 8 and Windows 7, and is considered to be much better than its predecessor Windows XP.
-The defrag engine and the manageability of fragmentation has been improved.
+The defrag engine and the manageability of fragmentation have been improved.
 The Disk Defragmenter runs as a low priority task in the background without affecting the performance of the computer.
 It runs only when the machine is idle !
 It uses the Task Scheduler to automatically keep the hard disk defragmented.
 This automated defragmentation does not affect the performance of the Windows.

 Disk Defragmenter in Windows 8